sovity/core-edc/.github/ISSUE_TEMPLATE/new-patch.md

 ---
-name: New Workaround
+name: New Patch
-about: How to add a workaround on an existing fork.
+about: How to add a patch on an existing fork.
-title: "Add a workaround"
+title: "Add a patch"
 labels: [ "scope/core" ]
 assignees: ""
 ---